Hi, I'm Olivia Mitchell

 As an introvert, I’ve developed approaches to public speaking that work for introverts.

 I work with fellow introverts, helping them develop their confidence, their presentations and deliver their message to the world.
+I’ve just launched my new program Journey to Confidence.

 I have a ton of free resources for you on this blog and if you’d like more help with planning a presentation, check out my paid SpeakerMap™ training.